sleipner01/tdt4100-project/project.md

 ## Base classes
 - Plane
-  - Contsains information about an aircraft.
+  - Contains information about an aircraft.

 - Flight
   - Contains the aircraft and its passangers